MURRIETA VS TEMECULA

 Temecula outnumbers Murrieta by three or four thousand people in terms of population.
 From the statistics I found online, the Murrieta population is 113,000, and Temecula is going to be around 115,000.
 Both cities have grown tremendously over the last 20 years.
 Murrieta has increased by 130 percent since 2000.

-Murrieta is around 33,000 square miles and Temecula is around 30,000 square miles
+Murrieta is around 33,000 square miles, and Temecula is around 30,000 square miles.

 Home prices in the last three years have averaged higher in Temecula.
 The average home cost in Temecula is $508,000, while Murrieta’s is $458,000.
-At this point affordability is definitely on the side of Murrieta.
+At this point, affordability is definitely on the side of Murrieta.

 When we can pair Temecula versus Murrieta in regards to traffic, Murrieta is going to win on this one.
 Even though the population is relatively the same in both cities Temecula has more draw.
-As I mentioned earlier in the blog post, we have a casino, wineries, I’m all and Old Town.
-These four things alone bring thousands of people in for weekend getaways or vacations. this obviously has an effect on the roads and how many people are driving on them.
+As I mentioned earlier in the blog post, we have a casino, wineries, me, and Old Town.
+These four things alone bring thousands of people in for weekend getaways or vacations.
+This obviously has an effect on the roads and how many people are driving on them.
 When you’re driving around much of Murrieta, it’s actually calm and relaxing compared to some areas of Temecula.

-More Communities In Temecula with a Lower Tax Rate
+More Communities in Temecula with a Lower Tax Rate

 We have attached a local home search below showing all active homes in the area.
-You can narrow the search down by size, beds, baths, price or even draw an area on the map and everything listed will come up for you.
+You can narrow the search down by size, beds, baths, price, or even draw an area on the map, and everything listed will come up for you.